Week 2 takeaways for every team: Concern for Eagles, Steelers?

 Tennessee Titans 20, Houston Texans 17

-In Mike Vrabel's first victory as an NFL coach, creativity and tempo help generate a spark without quarterback Marcus Mariota and top offensive tackles Taylor Lewan and Dennis Kelly.
+In Mike Vrabel's first victory as an NFL coach, creativity and tempo helped generate a spark without quarterback Marcus Mariota and top offensive tackles Taylor Lewan and Dennis Kelly.
 Safety Kevin Byard had a 66-yard touchdown pass on a fake punt, and Tennessee mixed in Derrick Henry in a Wildcat look.
-Vrabel said Mariota will be further evaluated after not playing on Sunday, as the Titans hope to have their QB back for next week's road trip to Jacksonville. -- Turron Davenport
+Vrabel said Mariota (elbow) will be further evaluated after not playing on Sunday, as the Titans hope to have their QB back for next week's road trip to Jacksonville. -- Turron Davenport

 Titans trick Texans with fake punt for TD